 - If you are looking for another Dark Chocolate Tart, this one topped with strawberries.
 I've got you!

-- Maybe you want a little healthier treat?
+- Maybe you want a little treat?
 These baked chocolate donuts are just the recipe!

-- Another healthier option are these peanut butter protein brownies.
+- Another great option are these peanut butter protein brownies.

 Ingredients